Administered by Cincinnati Children’s Hospital Medical Center – Radiology Department

 - Essay.
 Please see details on the application form.

 - Three letters of recommendation.
 The letters should be from at least two different sources (e.g. school, community activity, work).
 Letters cannot be from relatives.
 Letters should be written on letterhead & signed.
 (If application is e-mailed to committee, letters must be in the form of a signed .pdf file).
 Letters must be current and dated no earlier than six months before date of submission of application.
-All letters must be received by application deadline of August 4, 2020.

 - Resume.
 This document should summarize your education, work experience and extracurricular and community activities.